-Total Revenue, which includes billable expenses, increased 13.0% during the year ended December 31, 2021.
-Our organic increase of revenue before billable expenses of 11.9% for the year ended December 31, 2021 was driven by net higher spending from existing clients across all sectors, most notably in the healthcare, retail, technology and telecom and other sectors, which also each increased from net client wins.
-During the year ended December 31, 2021, our Adjusted EBITA margin on revenue before billable expenses increased to 16.7% from 8.4% in the prior-year period as the increase in revenue before billable expenses, discussed below in the "Results of Operations" section, outpaced the overall increase in our operating expenses, excluding billable expenses and amortization of acquired intangibles.
+from existing clients across nearly all sectors, most notably in the healthcare, financial services, other and retail sectors, which also each increased from net client wins.
+During the year ended December 31, 2022, our Adjusted EBITA margin on revenue before billable expenses decreased to 15.5% from 16.7% in the prior-year period as the increase in revenue before billable expenses, discussed below in the "Results of Operations" section, was outpaced by the overall increase in our operating expenses, excluding billable expenses and amortization of acquired intangibles.
+Adjusted EBITA in 2022 includes \$98.6 of restructuring charges related to the 2022 Real Estate Actions which had a negative 1.0% impact on Adjusted EBITA margin on revenue before billable expenses.